Malware Epidemics Effects in a Lanchester Conflict Model: Example: A Simple Homogeneous Model

-Since the integration of a Lanchester model with an SIR-model is not new, we want to point out the novelties compared to the already existing models in Schramm \cite{schramm2013lanchester} and Yildiz \cite{yildiz2014modeling}.
-Though it is not our aim to produce a more general model as an end in itself, some generalizations were introduced for making the model more realistic.
-Concerning the Lanchester component, we added the exponents $p,q$ for a better fit of historic battles \cite{engel1954verification,lucas2004fitting}.
-Concerning the SIR component, we distinguish the patching rates $\gamma,\tilde \gamma$ of vulnerable and already infected force elements, because we safely assume that the removal of a malware infection takes additional time.
-Furthermore, the intensity of the malware attack is given by a parameter $\alpha$.
+Model parameters are listed in table~\ref{definition_param}.
+Except of $p,q$, the given parameters can be chosen independently for Blue and Red.
+As initial conditions, the non-negativity $S(0),I(0),R(0),D(0)\ge 0$ of all compartments is required.
+Compared to the models of Schramm \cite{schramm2013lanchester} and Yildiz \cite{yildiz2014modeling}, the example introduces some generalizations.
+The generalization of the Lanchester exponents $p,q$ from $p=1,q=1$ as in \cite{schramm2013lanchester,yildiz2014modeling,yildizmodeling} to $p,q\in\real_0^+$ gives a significantly improved description of many historic battles \cite{engel1954verification,lucas2004fitting}.
+Concerning the SIR component, we distinguish the patching rates $\gamma,\tilde \gamma$ of vulnerable and already infected force elements, because we assume that the removal of a malware infection takes additional time.
+Furthermore, the intensity of the malware attack is parameterized by $\alpha$.